Adult Courses

 What Can This Course Lead To

-Opens routes into entry-level community interpreting (paid casual assignments/agency bookings) and related bilingual roles such as community or family liaison, patient liaison, housing/welfare advice, and public-service admin across settings like health, education and local authority services.
+Opens routes into entry-level community interpreting (paid casual assignments/agency bookings) and related bilingual roles such as community or family liaison, patient liaison, housing/welfare advice, and public-service admin.

 Life At NCC